10 Facts About Chinese New Year You Should Know

 The Chinese zodiac follows a 12 year cycle starting with the Rat and ending with the Pig.

-Since 2019 was the Year of the Pig, 2020 will be the Year of the Rat and the beginning of the cycle.
+Since 2020 was the Year of the Rat, 2021 will be the Year of the Ox.

 Each animal is associated with different personality traits, similarly to how each sign of the Western zodiac is associated with their specific personality traits.